GStreamer/gstreamer/Playback+tutorial+1+Playbin2+usage.markdown

 code of the tutorial and any accessory files needed to build it.

 It has been a pleasure having you here, and see you soon\!

-Document generated by Confluence on Oct 08, 2015 10:27